dataflowslab/core.rompharm/ROUTES.md

 - `GET /modules/requests/api/parts/{part_id}/batch-codes` - Get available batch codes for a part from MongoDB depo_stocks
 - `GET /modules/requests/api/parts/{part_id}/bom` - Get BOM (Bill of Materials) for a part from MongoDB depo_bom
 - `GET /modules/requests/api/parts/{part_id}/recipe` - Get recipe for a part (with fallback to BOM if no recipe exists)
-- `GET /modules/requests/api/parts/{part_id}/stock-info` - Get stock information for a part from MongoDB depo_stocks with batches
+- `GET /modules/requests/api/parts/{part_id}/stock-info` - Get stock information for a part from MongoDB depo_stocks with batches using ObjectId
 - `GET /modules/requests/api/` - List all requests with location names from depo_locations
 - `POST /modules/requests/api/` - Create a new request